The Mouse and His Child

-The Mouse and His Child is a novel by Russell Hoban first published in 1967.
+The Mouse and His Child is a novel by Russell Hoban first published in 1967 with illustrations by Lillian Hoban.
 It has been described as "a classic of children's literature and is the book for which Hoban is best known."
 It was adapted into an animated film in 1977.
-A new edition with new illustrations by David Small was released in 2001.
+A new edition illustrated by David Small was released in 2001 by Arthur A. Levine Books.

-The mouse and child of the title are a pair of toy mice, joined by the hands and operated by clockwork.
+The titular characters are a pair of toy mice, joined by the hands and operated by clockwork.
 The story tells of their beginning in a toy store, their purchase and eventual discarding, their pursuit by a malicious rat, and their quest to become self-winding.

 Like E. B. White's Charlotte's Web, the book contrasts with much of children's literature by its occasional advanced vocabulary and willingness to include adult themes.